Comprehensive Plan Amendments

 Growth Management Act Requirements

-The City of Bremerton will accept applications for amendments to be considered for the 2016 Comprehensive Plan Update from Monday, January 5, 2015 until Wednesday, April 1, 2015.
-Those wishing to propose amendments must submit a complete application of forms available at the DCD office.
-The Comprehensive Plan Amendment process includes a Pre-Submittal Conference, which must be scheduled by March 18, 2015 by 4PM (for scheduling purposes).
+Per Bremerton Municipal Code 20.10, the City of Bremerton will accept applications for Comprehensive Plan amendments to be considered for the following year from August to November 15.
+Those wishing to propose amendments must submit a complete application at the DCD office.
+The Comprehensive Plan Amendment process includes a Pre-Submittal Conference, which must be scheduled by a minimum of two week before the deadline of the amendment application submittal (for scheduling purposes).
 Comprehensive Plan Amendment Applications must also be accompanied by a completed SEPA checklist with environmental review.
-Cost for a combined Comprehensive Plan text and map amendment is $2,500; for text amendment only, $1,500.
+As of 2019, the cost for a combined Comprehensive Plan text and map amendment is $2,500; for text amendment only is $1,500.
+The Environmental Review is an additional $320.

-Following city staff review and the preparation of a staff recommendation, plan amendment applications will be forwarded to the City of Bremerton Planning Commission for a public hearing during the Bremerton2035 process.
-Following the Planning Commission's public hearing and recommendation, the City Council will consider the amendments by summer 2016 with the whole Comprehensive Plan Update.
+Following city staff review and the preparation of a staff recommendation, plan amendment applications will be forwarded to the City of Bremerton Planning Commission for public workshop(s) and subsequent public hearing.
+Following the Planning Commission's public hearing and recommendation, the City Council will consider the amendments and make the final decision.

 Forms & Information

-If you are interested in applying for a Comprehensive Plan Amendment, please contact Allison Satter via email or by phone at 360-473-5845.
+If you are interested in applying for a Comprehensive Plan Amendment, contact Garrett Jackson via email or by phone 360-473-5289.
+Below is additional information for an annual amendment submittal:

 Public Involvement & Hearings